 Using various data collection methods can help ensure you get a comprehensive view of your customers.

-For example, combining web tracking with surveys and registration data can give you a complete picture of your target audience.
+For example, combining web tracking with survey and registration data can provide a comprehensive view of your target audience.

-These three collection methods will provide you with demographic information on your customer base (registration), their behavior while on your site (behavioral), and attitudinal data from your surveys.
+These three collection methods will provide you with demographic information about your customer base (registration), behavioral data from your site (behavioral), and attitudinal data from your surveys.

-By using multiple data collection methods in this manner, you can better understand your customers and make more informed decisions about your business.
+By using multiple data collection methods, you can better understand your customers and make more informed decisions about your business.

 2. Focus on what's meaningful to the customer